chardonnensp/Datastream-Worldscope-fundamental-dataset/README.md

 b) Make sure you saved your files in the corresponding folder.

 c) Run the code.
+You now should have a structured dataset containing Worldscope data.

-# Any feedback is greatly appreciated!
+## I hope this guide is helpul to your.
+Any feedback is greatly appreciated!